abinit/abinit/doc/mkdocs-tutorials/dmft.md

 (1.E-10 would be better, so nnsclo and nline should be increased, but it would take more time).
 When the calculation is finished, you can plot the fatbands for Vanadium and l=2.
 Several possibilities are available for that purpose.
-We will work with the simple XMGRACE package (you need to install it, if not already avaialble on your machine).
+We will work with the simple [XMGRACE](http://plasma-gate.weizmann.ac.il/Grace/) package (you need to install it, if not already available on your machine).

     xmgrace tdmft_1o_DS2_FATBANDS_at0001_V_is1_l0002